giantswarm/prometheus-rules/README.md

 This is what we call the inhibition dependency chain.

-One can check whether inhibition labels (mostly "cancel_if_" prefixed ones) are well defined and triggered by a corresponding label in the alerting rules by running the `make test-inhibitions` command at the projet's root directory.
+You can check whether inhibition labels (mostly "cancel_if_" prefixed ones) are well defined and triggered by a corresponding label in the alerting rules by running the `make test-inhibitions` command at the project's root directory.

 This command will output the list of missing labels.
-Each of them will need to be defined in either the alerting rules or the alertmanager config file depending on its nature : either an inhibition label or its source label.
+Each of them will need to be defined in either the alerting rules or the alertmanager config file depending on its nature: either an inhibition label or its source label.
-If there is no labels outputed, this means tests passed and did not find missing inhibition labels.
+If no labels are output, this means tests passed and did not find missing inhibition labels.

 ![inhibition-graph](assets/inhibition-graph.png)